 – You may turn onto St. Botolph from Mass Ave and you may and proceed just to the entrance of 241 St. Botolph, where you may then make a U turn to exit.
 Expect to see signage that says the road is closed to through traffic, but you may enter to drop off your child.
 You may also proceed through the alley to access Huntington Avenue.

 Please see the diagram below, indicating these two drop off areas.

-There will be no street parking available on Gainsborough in front of the dorm, from Huntington Ave to St. Botolph.
+There will be no street parking available on Gainsborough in front of the Residence Hall, from Huntington Ave to St. Botolph.
 Traffic will be open on Gainsborough, but there will be no left turn available on St. Botolph.

 For student pick up, we encourage you to find parking, as there will be very little accommodation for you to wait for your children, so please plan accordingly.
 Due to expected traffic volume, please plan on more time for your commute and an earlier arrival.

-For concert patrons attending the 3 pm PREP concert on Sunday, December 6, please use the Jordan Hall entrance on Huntington Avenue.
+For concert patrons attending either the Longwood Symphony Concert Saturday evening, December 5 or the 3 pm PREP concert on Sunday, December 6, the Jordan Hall entrance on Huntington Avenue will also be open.

 Please know we are doing everything we can to minimize disruption and maximize our students’ safety as we enter this next phase of construction.
 Many thanks for your cooperation.